iitmbsc-student-projects/gate-da/dbms/bank/question-043.md

 GROUP By school\-id

-1. for each school with more than 200 students appearing in exams, the name of the school and the number of 100𝑠 scored by its students
+- [ ] for each school with more than 200 students appearing in exams, the name of the school and the number of 100𝑠 scored by its students
-2. for each school with more than 200 students in it, the name of the school and the number of 100𝑠 scored by its students
+- [ ] for each school with more than 200 students in it, the name of the school and the number of 100𝑠 scored by its students
-3. for each school with more than 200 students in it, the name of the school and the number of its students scoring 100 in at least one exam
+- [ ] for each school with more than 200 students in it, the name of the school and the number of its students scoring 100 in at least one exam
-4. nothing; the query has a syntax error
+- [ ] nothing; the query has a syntax error

 ::: {.callout-note title="Answer" collapse=true}

-Answer: D
+- [ ] for each school with more than 200 students appearing in exams, the name of the school and the number of 100𝑠 scored by its students
+- [ ] for each school with more than 200 students in it, the name of the school and the number of 100𝑠 scored by its students
+- [ ] for each school with more than 200 students in it, the name of the school and the number of its students scoring 100 in at least one exam
+- [x] nothing; the query has a syntax error

 :::